ramyanarra07/Commercial_Website/README.md

     <section id="about" class="about hidden">
       <h2>About Us</h2>
       <p>
-        At Codeenvy, our mission is to empower developers to create, innovate, and succeed in the cloud.
+        At Codenvy, our mission is to empower developers to create, innovate, and succeed in the cloud.
         We believe that cloud-based development should be accessible, collaborative, and fun.
         Our platform is designed to help developers work more efficiently, effectively, and enjoyably.
 .